vcu-swim-lab/SE-Figurative-Language/RQ2/github_emotion/readME.md

 Ensure you have the appropriate training data for emotion classification in the CSV format, with one column containing the text data and another column containing the corresponding emotion labels.

-## Acknowledgments
+## Note

-- The script uses the Hugging Face Transformers library, which provides easy access to pre-trained transformer-based models for natural language processing tasks.
+- Ensure that your system has access to a CUDA-enabled GPU if you want to use GPU acceleration for training.
+The script automatically checks for GPU availability and uses it if available.

+- No text preprocessing is done as the original authors already provided a preprocessed dataset.